From failing request to safe replay—in one timeline

 Routing & alerts

-Notify the right channel when specific services, routes, or customers fail—email, Telegram, or downstream webhooks.
+Notify the right channel when specific services, routes, or customers fail—email, Slack, or downstream webhooks.

 • Noise-aware thresholds per project